 Born and raised in Lynn Valley, Nicola has a special connection to this community.
-She volunteers at her son’s elementary school and is a long-standing member of Team Finn, having completed the Ride to Conquer Cancer four times to date.
+She volunteered at an elementary school and is a long-standing member of Team Finn for which she has run numerous full and half marathons and has completed the Ride to Conquer Cancer nine times to date.

 She has implemented a number of new programs at LVPPP.
 An annual Lantern Festival, chick-hatching program, stick insect habitat, owl pellet dissection, dry ice experiments, shadow play, salmon spawning projects, and community Christmas tree decorating are some of the exciting activities that Nicola has introduced to the preschool.

-Nicola has been on the executive of the PPP Teacher’s Association for the last three years, writing articles for the newsletter and acting as liaison for provincial teachers.
+Nicola has been on the executive of the PPP Teacher’s Association for the last three years, writing articles for the newsletter, acting as liaison for provincial teachers.

-Quote: “I consider myself very fortunate to have been a part of the LVPPP with my son and look forward to working with the children and their families who come to this wonderful school.”
+Quote: “I consider myself very fortunate to be a part of the LVPPP and look forward to working with the children and their families who come to this wonderful school.”

 Elizabeth’s (Liz’s) background training began in England with her obtaining her NNEB certificate and choosing a position as nanny for a Doctor’s family in Vancouver for two years.
 She then met Wayne and they were married in 1969.
 They had a daughter and Liz began to work in daycare and preschool.
 Her last position was for a PPP in Kerrisdale where she was employed for 33 years.
 After moving to North Vancouver with her family, she found commuting difficult and decided to retire and help with the family in their large family home where they all live to-gether.
 Their grand girls and Mommy and Daddy live up and they live down.
 Since her retire-ment she has kept her busy hands involved with children and ECE students and now she comes and works with the children and families at LVPPP.